-- i) Attendance Allowance - ii) The Nursing Contribution (also known as Funded Nursing Care)
+- i) Attendance Allowance - ii) Funded Nursing Care

 Let's take a quick look at how each works:

 Attendance Allowance

 This is probably one of the easiest state benefits to be entitled to.
 If you are over 65 and can show that you need some help and assistance on a daily basis then you will probably be eligible for attendance allowance.